+- Consequences?

-- What does that mean for clustering high dimensional data? - The relative difference of distances between different points decreases with increasing dimensionality - The distances between points cannot be used in order to differentiate between points - The more the dimensionality is increasing, the more the data distribution degenerates to random noise - All points are almost equidistant from each other there are no clusters to discover in high dimensional spaces!!! - Why do distances behave like they do in high dimensional spaces? - Usually the distance functions used give equal weight to all dimensions - However, all dimensions are not of equal importance - Adding irrelevant dimensions ruins any clustering based on a distance function that equally weights all dimensions
+- The relative difference of distances between different points decreases with increasing dimensionality - The distances between points cannot be used in order to differentiate between points - The more the dimensionality is increasing, the more the data distribution degenerates to random noise - All points are almost equidistant from each other there are no clusters to discover in high dimensional spaces!!!

+- Why?

+- Common distance functions give equal weight to all dimensions - However, all dimensions are not of equal importance - Adding irrelevant dimensions ruins any clustering based on a distance function that equally weights all dimensions

-- Beyond the curse of dimensionality From the above sketched applications we can derive the following observations for high dimensional data - Subspace clusters: - Clusters usually do not exist in the full dimensional space but are often hidden in subspaces of the data (e.g. in only a subset of experimental conditions a gene may play a certain role) - Local feature relevance/correlation: - For each cluster, a different subset of features or a different correlation of features may be relevant (e.g. different genes are responsible for different phenotypes) - Overlapping clusters: - Clusters may overlap, i.e. an object may be clustered differently in varying subspaces (e.g. a gene may play different functional roles depending on the environment)
+- Beyond the curse of dimensionality

+- From the above sketched applications we can derive the following observations for high dimensional data

+- Subspace clusters:

+Clusters usually do not exist in the full dimensional space but are often hidden in subspaces of the data (e.g. in only a subset of experimental conditions a gene may play a certain role)

+- Local feature relevance/correlation:

+For each cluster, a different subset of features or a different correlation of features may be relevant (e.g. different genes are responsible for different phenotypes)

+- Overlapping clusters:

+Clusters may overlap, i.e. an object may be clustered differently in varying subspaces (e.g. a gene may play different functional roles depending on the environment)